endernewton/tf-faster-rcnn/README.md

 output/<network name>/<dataset name>/default/<network snapshot name>/
 ```

-Tensorboard train and validation information is saved under:
+Tensorboard information for train and validation is saved under:

 ```
 tensorboard/<network name>/<dataset name>/default/
 tensorboard/<network name>/<dataset name>/default_val/
 ```

 The default number of training iterations is kept the same to the original faster RCNN, however I find it is beneficial to train longer for COCO (see [report](https://arxiv.org/pdf/1702.02138.pdf)).
 Also note that due to the nondeterministic nature of the current implementation, the performance can vary a bit, but in general it should be within 1% of the reported numbers.
+Solutions are welcome.

 ### Citation
 If you find this implementation or the analysis conducted in our report helpful, please consider citing: